Restoration of four-dimensional diffeomorphism covariance in canonical general relativity: An intrinsic Hamilton-Jacobi approach: Introduction

-We will begin by comparing and contrasting a somewhat analogous intrinsic Hamilton-Jacobi approach to a simple toy model, the relativistic free particle.
+We will begin in Section 2 by comparing and contrasting a somewhat analogous intrinsic Hamilton-Jacobi approach to a simple toy model, the relativistic free particle.
 This will serve as both an inspiration and a warning of the inadequacy of this model in addressing general relativity.
 One reason we use this example is that it has spawned what we view as an inappropriate terminology in characterizing the construction of observables in general relativity.
 Several authors refer to these procedures as introducing a ``deparameterization'' of general relativity, based on what they view as an analogous procedure in the artificially parameterized relativistic free particle model.
-Then we will briefly review a recent construction of diffeomorphism invariants that is an outgrowth of Bergmann's Syracuse school.
+Then in Section 3 we will briefly review a recent construction of diffeomorphism invariants that is an outgrowth of Bergmann's Syracuse school.
 We explain the necessity of choosing spacetime scalars as intrinsic coordinates and show how invariants result from these choices.
-We then present a geometrical improvement of the Kuchar program in which a link is established between classical actions corresponding to distinct intrinsic coordinate choices.
+We then present in Section 4 a geometrical improvement of the Kuchar program in which a link is established between classical actions corresponding to distinct intrinsic coordinate choices.
 The first step in the program is accomplished through an appropriate choice of canonical phase space transformations, yielding new fully covariant Hamiltonian field equations.
-For each field variable choice there corresponds a new Einstein-Hamilton-Jacobi equation.
+In Section 5 we show that or each field variable choice there corresponds a new Einstein-Hamilton-Jacobi equation.
 Then for each choice there exists a natural intrinsic coordinate gauge choice.
-It turns out that the freedom of choice coincides with the original diffeomorphism freedom, and we show how one can pass from one choice to another with canonically implemented point transformations.
+It turns out that the freedom of choice coincides with the original diffeomorphism freedom, and we show in Section 6 how one can pass from one choice to another with canonically implemented point transformations.
 The implications of this freedom are profound.
-In particular we show that Bergmann's notion of phase space diffeomorphism equivalence classes, presented in 1961 \cite{Bergmann:1961aa}, is incorrect.
-Bergmann's equivalence classes consisted of orbits in the phase space whose variables were the 3-metric components and their canonical conjugates.
-We show on the other hand that every distinct solution of Einstein's equations constitutes its own proper equivalence class.
-That a given 3-metric and conjugate momenta can undergo non-unique evolution is traced to the possibility of making distinct intrinsic coordinate choices.
-We then consider some semi-classical implications of this program.
+In particular we show in Section 7 that Bergmann's notion of phase space diffeomorphism equivalence classes, presented in 1961 \cite{Bergmann:1961aa}, is incomplete.
+Bergmann's equivalence classes are labeled by $2\times \infty^3$ diffeomorphism invariants, but different choices of intrinsic time and space coordinates leads to distinct evolution equations.
+The mere identification of orbits swept out through the action of the Hamiltonian is not sufficient either to fix the algebra of observables or determine the evolution of diffeomorphism invariants.
+We then consider in Section 8 some semi-classical implications of this program.
 For every choice of intrinsic canonical variable there exists a corresponding Wheeler-DeWitt equation.
 But rather than employ this equation it is more efficient to work with an intrinsic Schr\"odinger equation.
-We will conclude by illustrating some of these ideas with a simple mini-superspace model.
+In Section 9 we will conclude by illustrating some of these ideas with a simple mini-superspace model.
+In Appendix A we illustrate the absence of the parameter evolution parameter in the Hamilton principal function that results from a substitution of general parameterized solutions into the action.
+Appendix B contains a critique of the Dittrich partial and complete observable program in which the full four-dimensional diffeomorphism symmetry group is lost, in contrast to our treatment.